catzy007/catzy007.github.io/posts/2025-04-23-bitnet-the-era-of-sachet-llm/content.md

 _Wednesday, April 23, 2025_

 Recently Microsoft released an open-source Large Language Model (LLM) called BitNet.
-Currently, this model doesn't sit in the top chart what it does is quite interesting.
+Currently, this model doesn't sit in the top chart, however what it does is quite interesting.
 BitNet uses
 [Ternary Weights](https://arxiv.org/pdf/2402.17764)
 (1 bit, or more like 1.5 bit) which store its value as {-1,0,1} compared to a regular LLM that uses 32 or 16 bit (FP32, FP16) this meant that BitNet uses less memory,